kkomdori/exCGen_MCP/README.md

 # Connecting this MCP to Claude Desktop (uv Edition)

-This guide explains how to integrate the **exCGen MCP** server with the Claude Desktop App.
+This guide explains how to integrate the **exCGen MCP** server with the Claude Desktop App in local (stdio type).
 This project uses **`uv`** (an extremely fast Python package manager) to handle dependencies and execution automatically.

 ### 1. Prerequisites